 I love fresh herbs to use in salads but you do not get it every day all around the year where I live and let's forget the cost factor.

-This is where the dry herbs comes to help.
-They are not only available through out the year but quite economical as well.
+This is where the dry herbs come to help.
+They are not only available throughout the year but quite economical as well.

-Dried herbs are not only good to add to just pastas and pizzas but also good to make this salad seasoning mix at home and store it for longer use.
+Dried herbs are not only good to add to just portions of pasta and pizzas but also good to make this salad seasoning mix at home and store it for longer use.

 If you are new to adding a seasoning mix to salads, think of this as adding garam masala powder to a curry.

-It enhances the flavour profile of the dish, right and just like that this seasoning mix also adds the much needed zing to your salads.
+It enhances the flavor profile of the dish, right, and just like that this seasoning mix also adds the much-needed zing to your salads.

-As such its holiday season and with the new year round the corner, people are going to be starting new resolutions to get their health back on track and I'm sure this mix as a gift will be useful to them.
+As such it's the holiday season and with the new year around the corner, people are going to be starting new resolutions to get their health back on track and I'm sure this mix as a gift will be useful to them.

-This being a homemade salad seasoning mix, there are no enhancers or anti-caking agents to make it stay in it dry form.
+This being a homemade salad seasoning mix, there are no enhancers or anti-caking agents to make it stay in its dry form.

 So after mixing, I always refrigerate the jar and after each use, I always return it to the fridge immediately.